esbanarango/ember-place-autocomplete/README.md

 ---                    | ---                 |
-value                  | Model attribute whe re the address attribute is going to be stored. label                  | String: Label for the address attribute input. errors                 | Attribute validation errors to be able to display validation errors when needed. showErrors             | Boolean: value to know if the attributes errors should be displayed. contr                  | Controller that is going to handle the callbacks functions that could be triggered from the component. focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed containerClass         | String : CSS class for the main component container. labelClass             | String : CSS class for the label. errorClass             | String : CSS class for errors. inputClass             | String : CSS class for the attribute input.
+value                  | Model attribute whe re the address attribute is going to be stored. label                  | String: Label for the address attribute input. contr                  | Controller that is going to handle the callbacks functions that could be triggered from the component. focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed inputClass             | String : CSS class for the attribute input.

 ## PlaceChangedCallback

 This controller action is going to receive a javascript object with the response from Google Places API ([Response details](https://developers.google.com/places/web-service/details)).
 You can use the information as you wish.

 ### Example